 There will always be the sales-qualified leads that discover your content and reach out to you on their own, but the majority of leads will be marketing-qualified and require nurturing to become sales-qualified.

 Disappointment is a difficult challenge for sales reps to overcome.
-Often the lead will feel betrayed and refuse to do business with you out of resentment, even if your product is a good value.
+Often the lead will feel betrayed and refuse to do business with you out of resentment, even if your product is a good one.

-However, you also don't want to set expectations too low or you'll fail to generate as many leads as you could.
+However, you also don't want to set expectations too low, or you'll fail to generate as many leads as you could.
 You still have to give people reasons to be interested.

 Marketing and sales teams need to agree on the right balance.
 You want to set expectations as high as you can, while still keeping them realistic.

-5. What do leads say about the competition?
+Question 5: What do leads say about the competition?

 Effective brand positioning requires you to set yourself apart from the competition.
-You don't want to do everything they're doing -- it makes you look unoriginal and it's likely that not everything they do will work well for you.
+You don't want to do everything they're doing — it makes you look unoriginal, and it's likely that not everything they do will work well for you.

 However, if a significant amount of leads bring up something specific that the competition's marketing team does, it's worth taking a look at.

-For example, let's say you're a SaaS brand and several of your top competitors have created a series of videos that detail the most important features of their software and how to use them.
+For example, let's say you're a SaaS brand, and several of your top competitors have created a series of videos that detail the most important features of their software and how to use them.
 Your brand only has blog posts with screenshots.
 When your sales reps are presenting the software to leads, they often comment that they wish you had videos they could've watched.

 That's a clear sign that you're competition is doing something that's working and is probably causing you to lose sales.